Email marketing is one of the best ways to monetize your blog.

 12. Proofread your emails

-Before I had Grammarly, I used to wing my emails.
+Before I had Grammarly, I used to write my emails.

 And needless to say, I made a lot of spelling booboos and grammatical errors.